Transful/Transful.github.io/README.md

 # Transful webpage development
 This is a webpage that is in development for a University of Tartu's startup called Transful, which is a memory-techniques based platform that provides the students with the "keys" for long-term memorisation.

 NB!
-Currently developing in estonian. :)
+The page is still in development!

 ## Project setup
 ```